 - Past Member Board of Directors ASHI New England Chapter.

-- Retained by MA State Licensing Board to serve as expert witness.
+- Retained By MA State Licensing Board As Expert Witness.

 About The Inspection:

 A 2000 sq. ft. dwelling requires around 3 hours on site, the report and photo editing done off site requires around 2 1/2 hours.
 Travel times average about 1 – 2 hours.
 That’s why, only one inspection / report per day.
 The report is e-mailed within 5 hours after the inspection.
 An inspection done to the MA or NH Standards of Practice for most homes around 2000 sq. ft. of living area is $750, larger or antique homes a little more, condos, smaller homes a little less.
 You’re not paying just for time, but for knowledge, the more experienced the home inspector, the more knowledge you gain about the home.